Forbes Middle East just released its 2019 list for The Middle East’s Billionaires.

 Fun fact: Carlos’s son-in-law, Fernando Romero, designed the Soumaya Museum in Mexico City, which houses Slim’s extensive eclectic art collection.

-For a fuller, more comprehensive list on deceased Lebanese billionaires and other billionaires of Lebanese descent, click here.
+For a more comprehensive list of deceased Lebanese billionaires and other billionaires of Lebanese descent, click here.